The School of Biomedical Engineering, Science and Health Systems

 Accelerated Bachelor’s/Master’s Dual Degree Program

 The Accelerated BS/MS degree program provides opportunities for strongly motivated students with high ability to progress toward their educational goals at an accelerated pace.
-The program makes it possible for top engineering students to obtain both degrees in the same time period that it takes most students to obtain a bachelor's degree.
+The program makes it possible for top engineering students to obtain both a bachelor's and master's degree in the same time period that it takes most Drexel students to obtain a bachelor's degree.

 Preprofessional Programs

-Students who want to prepare for admission to schools of medicine, dentistry, or veterinary medicine, including the BA/BS /MD and early assurance programs at the Drexel College of Medicine, may obtain professional counseling and assistance from the Office of Preprofessional Programs, 215-895-2437.
+Students who want to prepare for admission to schools of medicine, dentistry, or veterinary medicine have the option to pursue a pre-medical curriculum, including the BS/MD and early assurance programs at the Drexel College of Medicine.
+Students obtain professional counseling and assistance from the Office of Preprofessional Programs, 215-895-2437.

 University Honors